 This programme is taught at our Canterbury campus.
 There is also a version of this programme which allows you to spend a term in Paris.

-The MA is composed of four taught modules (two modules per term full-time, one module per term part-time) and a dissertation on the topic of your own choice.
+The MA is composed of four taught modules (one module per term) and a dissertation on the topic of your own choice.
 The programme leads to an MA but may be taken as a Postgraduate Diploma without the dissertation.

 Graduates have worked at the cutting edge of the architectural profession on a global level and progressed to work in academia.